Nick-Doucette/NickDoucette_Portfolio/README.md

 -These are just links to examples of the things I worked on.

+**Games**

+-This folder contains playable builds of projects I have worked on

 **Specific Code Examples**

 -This folder contains specific code I wrote that I think is a good example of my work.